Canadian Housing Survey

 Stratification method:

-The 2022 CHS uses the Statistical Building Register (SBgR) as a survey frame.
+The 2022 CHS uses the Building Universe File (BUF) as the survey frame.
 Administrative data is used to classify SAH dwellings into separate strata on the frame.
 The frame is also stratified into geographic areas of interest based on census subdivision (CSD) boundaries.

-There are 41 different geographic strata including the largest census metropolitan area (CMA) in each province; CMAs with a population of more than 500,000 according to the last census; the census agglomerations (CAs) of Charlottetown; combined CMAs and combined CAs in each province; as well as the regions outside CMAs and CAs in each province.
+There are 41 different geographic strata including the largest census metropolitan areas (CMAs) in each province; CMAs with a population of more than 500,000 according to the 2021 Census; the census agglomeration (CA) of Charlottetown; combined CMAs and combined CAs in each province; as well as the regions outside CMAs and CAs in each province.

 Each geographic stratum is divided into two groups: SAH dwellings and all other dwellings.
-Sub-strata are used to more efficiently sample rented and owned dwellings within the non-SAH strata, which are equally represented in the sample but not in the population.
+Sub-strata are used to more efficiently sample rented and owned dwellings within the non-SAH strata.

 Sampling and sub-sampling: